TrentWest7190/mhcalc-backbone/README.md

 - Add an 'about' modal
 - Create the ability to export armor configurations to Athena's Armor Search

-## Known Bugs
-- Currently double clicking a row in the "Current Table" will cause the entry to dissappear, as well as mess with saving.

 ## Credits

 All weapon data is pulled straight from [kiranico.](http://mhgen.kiranico.com/)